Reading stats

 Reading hours + books finished by month, last 12 months.
 Smooths out the day-to-day noise — month-on-month is more legible than week-on-week.

-The "what have I been reading?" dashboard.
+The "what have I been reading?" board.
 Focused on books, not on time.

 Series completion ladder